The Top 3 Law of Attraction Secrets – Especially for Non-believers

 Now that the Law of Attraction concepts have hit the mainstream, both the believers as well as the non-believers are coming out of the wood work.

-A search on Google for the term "law of attraction" brought back well over 2 million websites, although it also won't take you long to find plenty of people who who think it's all a bunch of nonsense.
+A search on Google for the term “law of attraction” brought back well over 7 million results, although it also won’t take you long to find plenty of people who who think it’s all a bunch of nonsense.
 Check here, here, and here if you would like some examples.

 Now, any regular readers of this blog know my views on this whole concept, and this post is not meant to discuss my personal ideals, but rather to plug some of these concepts into a typical life scenario to see if they actually hold water.

-To that end, I picked 3 specific practices that are commonly used by the LOA believers, who also call themselves "deliberate creators" since they believe that via these practices they can literally create their existence here on planet Earth.
+To that end, I picked 3 specific practices that are commonly used by the LOA (Law of Attraction) believers, who also call themselves “deliberate creators” since they believe that via these practices they can literally create their existence here on planet Earth.

 So, whether you are a believer or a skeptic, if you truly feel that your point of view is the correct one, then you shouldn't mind a little bit of close scrutiny to see if these concepts are worth considering.